aniketkapdule/emission-project/README.md

           and then you can start your testing.

 5. Now, let's start our Airflow service.
-   - First we will have to initialize the Airflow so that Airflow database and Airflow USER gets created.
+   - First, we will have to initialize the Airflow so that the Airflow database and Airflow USER gets created.
 It will take around 1 minute.
      ```bash
      docker-compose -f airflow-docker-compose.yml up airflow-init
      ```